kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Notes

-- When migrating to DAMM V2, the `createDammV2MigrationMetadata` function must be the first function called.
+- This function must be called before `migrateToDammV2`.

 ---